 To date, over 500 individuals with NF1 have participated in the NF1GP.
 Help us reach our goal of 1,000!

 Participating in the NF1GP

-Blood is taken in the outpatient lab at St. Louis Children’s Hospital at no cost to the participant.
+Blood is taken in the outpatient lab at St. Louis Children’s Hospital, or by our NF Clinical staff during an office visit, at no cost to the participant.
 All family members with a diagnosis of NF1 are encouraged to give blood.

 At this time we cannot accept blood samples that are not drawn at St. Louis Children’s Hospital.
 If you would like more information, please contact the research team at NFClinicalStudies@wustl.edu.